- More than 2 hours per day

 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice.

-- DNA test - Raine’s syndrome - part of The Kennel Club's CombiBreed package* (see below)
+- DNA test - Raine’s syndrome - part of The Kennel Club’s DNA Testing Services* (see below).
+Find lists of tested dogs

 - Check inbreeding calculators